Campus board: Hangboard

 After the development of the campus board, the hangboard (also called the fingerboard) was developed to focus on building static arm strength, and finger tendon strength.
 The hangboard is a popular training tool for all types of rock climbers and comes in many forms, shapes and materials.

-Unlike most professional climbers, Janja Garnbret, widely regarded as the greatest competition climber and the strongest female climber of all time, said she's not used to train with hangboards and that she considers it the worst alternative training to improve climbing skills.
+Uniquely, Janja Garnbret, one of the most successful competition climbers of all time, said she's not used to train with hangboards and that she considers it the worst alternative training to improve climbing skills.

+Further boards

+Other boards on the market are the Woods Board, the Tension board and the Grasshopper.